HEALTH IMPACTS OF LEAD & COPPER

-Testing water for lead and copper
+Everything needed to assess drinking water for lead and copper.

 Lead and copper in drinking water have been linked to many adverse health effects.
 In fact, lead is so toxic to children and adults that the EPA has set the maximum contaminant level goal at zero.